Inflectra/rapise-documentation/docs/index.md

     - **Libraries** contains Object API reference.
     - **Manuals** features selected topics on how to prepare testing environments.
     - **KB** is a list of [knowledge base](./Manuals/kb.md) articles.
+    - **Education** is a collection of webinars and training related materials.
     - **Release Notes** provides information about new features and improvements in Rapise releases.

 ### UI Test Automation Playground